iip-ecosphere/platform/platform/documentation/devel/twinning.md

 If the physical device/machine is unavailable - or you want to validate an oktoflow connector/app before going on-site - a **virtual/simulated counterpart** provides a practical testing environment.
 Note that this is a lightweight simulation that replicates expected behavior, not a full **digital twin**.

-### OPC UA: Create simplified OPC UA simulation using a Docker containers.
+### OPC UA: Create simplified OPC UA simulation using Docker containers.

 -	The OPC-UA endpoint and browser are provided by [IOTech Systems](https://iotechsys.com/) as Docker images.
 -	Docker images by IOTech Systems are free for academic purposes (non-commercial use).